Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Methodology

 \section{Methodology}

-We conducted semi-structured interviews with 27 Chinese smart home product team members from mainland China, using Mandarin for all interviews\footnote{The translated screening survey, interview protocol, and codebook are available in \href{https://osf.io/5x6pz/?view_only=cb363dbc7cb44dafb2e73b23bf6b59c8}{\textbf{this anonymous OSF repository}}}.
+We conducted semi-structured interviews with 27 Chinese smart home product team members from mainland China, using Mandarin for all interviews\footnote{The translated screening survey, interview script, and codebook, as well as a comparative table of PIPL, DSL, CSL, and POPCPI, are available in \href{https://osf.io/5x6pz/overview}{\textbf{this OSF repository}}.}.
 This section outlines our recruitment approach, participant demographics, interview protocol, data analysis details, ethical considerations, and study limitations.